zhixy/multical/README.md

 By reusing and extending the codes of Kalibr, we develop Multical.

 ## Reference
+The relative paper has been published at IROS2022, see the [pre-print](https://github.com/zhixy/multical/blob/master/doc/multical.pdf).
+Please consider cite our paper if you are using this tool:
 ```
 @conference {332,
 	title = {Multical: Spatiotemporal Calibration for Multiple IMUs, Cameras and LiDARs},